Kevoulee/landscape/PITCHME.md

 * The CyptoPunks are 24x24 pixel art images, generated algorithmically
 * There are 10 000 unique collectible charaters with proof of owership stored on the Ethereum blockchain
-* Cryptopunks uses a similar system to ERC20 tokens-  the official webiste descibes them as "almost ann ERC20 token"
+* Cryptopunks uses a similar system to ERC20 tokens-  the official webiste descibes them as "almost an ERC20 token"

 +++

 ## CryptoCelebrities

 * CryptoCelebrities is the blockchain based game where you can buy, sell, or trade and breed your favourite celebrities that are made and generated over Ethereum blockchain
-* It is fully transparent game/system because of being on the Ethereum network.
+* It is a fully transparent game/system because of being on the Ethereum network.

 ---